antigloss/go/README.md

 Handy utilities written in golang

+# conf

+Package [conf](./conf) is a framework for reading configurations from variety of configuration stores, such as ENV, files, or Apollo.

+## Supported Stores

+- ENV
+- Local files
+- Apollo.
+Watching is also supported

+## Supported format

+- properties, props, prop
+- json
+- yaml, yml
+- toml
+- hcl
+- tfvars
+- ini
+- env
+- dotenv

+## Examples

+Please refer [HERE](./conf/examples) for examples.

 # logger

 Package [logger](./logger) is a goroutine-safe logging facility which writes logs with different severity levels to files, console, or both.
 Features: auto rotation of log files, auto deletion of old log files, and [more...](./logger)